 Until now, custom code on Wix sites was written using Velo APIs.
 You can now also use the Wix JavaScript SDK for both site development and app building with Blocks.
 If you have sites with existing Velo code, you might want to migrate them to use the SDK instead.

 Wix's transition to the SDK is a gradual process.
-At this stage, not all Velo APIs have SDK equivalents that can be used for site development or for app creation with Blocks.
+At this stage, the SDK doesn't currently support the functionality of all Velo APIs for site development or for app creation with Blocks.
 For functionality that is not yet supported in the SDK, use Velo APIs alongside the SDK.

 The Velo APIs that should still be used at this stage fall into 2 categories: